apassiou/CR6SE_Klipper/README.md

 # CR6SE_Klipper
-Klipper config files and scripts for CR6SE with stock hardware STM32F103RE CPU, v1.1.0.3 or 453 board
+Klipper config files and scripts for CR6SE with stock hardware STM32F103RE CPU, v1.1.0.3 or 453 board (do not use for 452 boards or other boards).
+Set up for Mainsail, but can be converted to others.

+Included files:

+printer.cfg      - main config file
+CR6.cfg          - macros and other functions config inputShaper.cfg  - defaults for input shaper
+auto_shutdown.sh - script to be run in crontab to shut down Rpi if printer is off esteps.py        - calculator for esteps (rotation_distance)